mikeos-tech/dictionary-sync/README.md

       git push -u origin main

-You will then be able to push subsiqent changes using the command.
+You will then be able to push subsequent changes you make using the command.

       git push
-      git push -u origin main

 ---